Troubleshooting API Error Codes

 This could be related to high network latency between the proxy and the API server.
 It could also mean that the API server takes too long to process your request.

 To solve this problem, check if your request’s content could be related to that timeout.
-If you are requesting too much data or a calculation that takes too long, you should try and reduce it.
+If you are requesting too much data or a calculation that takes too long, you should try to reduce it.

 501 Not Implemented